Debian on the Intenso Memory 2 Move

 mount /tmp/debianfs /tmp/db -o loop

-2. Fill the image filesystem with a basic Debian "Lenny" installation:
+(modprobe loop may be required); - Fill the image filesystem with a basic Debian "Lenny" installation:

 # apt-get install debootstrap